CHINESE PLANT-BASED MEAT MARKET

 Finding the right local partner is essential for multinational food and beverage operators.
 Different companies have different bases for their products and the right size can depend on the kitchen and other products offered by competing competitors.

-This is particularly worrying for foreign companies offering localized Chinese menu options, as they may find a Chinese company more suited to their needs than the US company with superior technology.
+This is particularly worrying for foreign companies offering localized Chinese menu options, as they may find a Chinese company more suited to their needs than a US company with superior technology.
 Food and beverage operators may have to sign exclusivity agreements with suppliers of meat of vegetable origin, making it more difficult to find a partner that meets all the operator’s needs.

 Licensing and trademark concerns

 Food and beverage operators need to negotiate licensing and trademark issues with their partners.
 Plant-based meat products are often listed on menus with the manufacturer’s brand, but the specific recipe can be developed by the food operator.
 Therefore, the two sides must agree on the quality and presentation of the product, as well as the rights on the recipe.